-Tower cranes stay in one place and can lift large loads to great heights.
-Without cranes, it would be very difficult to lift heavy construction materials and equipment.
+Tower cranes stay in one place and lift large loads to great heights.
+Without them, it would be very difficult to lift heavy construction materials and equipment.
 Concrete and steel beams are much too heavy for construction workers to carry up stairs.
 Instead, they load these objects onto a crane and carefully put them in place.

 The tall part of the crane that sticks up in the air is called the mast.
 It looks kind of like the mast on a ship!
 But instead of a flag or sail, this mast raises building materials.
 To do so, it must be supported by a large, heavy base.
 For example, the mast of a tower crane is usually bolted to a large concrete pad that can weigh as much as 400,000 pounds!

-At the top of the mast, you’ll find the slewing unit, which consists of a gear and motor that allows the crane to rotate.
-Three other important parts can be found on top of the slewing unit.
+At the top of the mast, you’ll find a gear and motor that allow the crane to rotate.
+You’ll also find the working arm, machinery arm, and operator cab.

-The long horizontal working arm, called the jib.
+The working arm is called the jib.
 It’s long and horizontal.
 The jib uses a trolley to help carry the load.
 The machinery arm is shorter than the jib.
-It contains the crane’s motors, along with large concrete counter weights that help balance the load.
-Finally, the electronic controls used to operate the crane can be found inside the operator cab.
+It contains the crane’s motors, along with large concrete counterweights that help balance the load.
+Finally, the operator cab contains the electronic controls used to operate the crane.

-Despite the advanced technology used in cranes, they actually make use of a combination of simple machines to multiply force to lift extremely heavy objects.
-In balance-style cranes, the crane’s beam is balanced at a point, called the fulcrum, to allow it to lift heavy objects with a relatively-small force.
+Cranes combine simple machines to lift extremely heavy objects.
+In balance-style cranes, the crane’s beam is balanced at a point, called the fulcrum.
+This allows it to lift heavy objects with a relatively small force.
 In this way, the crane’s beam acts as a simple lever.
 Cranes also make use of the pulley, another simple machine.
 Tower cranes often have more than one pulley.
 This helps it multiply its force to lift heavy objects.

-Using the scientific principles behind simple machines, such as the lever and the pulley, cranes are able to multiply smaller forces to lift incredibly heavy loads to great heights.
+Using the scientific principles behind simple machines, such as the lever and the pulley, cranes can multiply smaller forces to lift heavy loads to great heights.
 How heavy?
 It’s not uncommon for large cranes to lift loads of nearly 40,000 pounds!